samhaswon/skin_segmentation/README.md

 As you can see, it's not perfect.
 But it's rather usable.
-The 512x512 U<sup>2</sup>NetP model tends to not be confident about things that are not skin, so it produces more accurate but less precise results than U<sup>2</sup>Net.
+The 512x512 U<sup>2</sup>NetP model tends to not be confident about things that are not skin, so it produces more accurate but less precise results than U<sup>2</sup>Net at times.
+However, some things like the book in one of the examples invert this tendency.
 For all models, groups are an issue as they are not prevalent in the dataset.

+It's not shown particularly well in this set of examples, but BiRefNet mostly does better with edges and areas of the image requiring more context.
+This comes into play most with images with significant areas where the subject is occluded or otherwise obscured.
+The fishnets example is there for this reason as that used to confuse all the models for that entire region.
+New [augmentations](#dataset-augmentation) have helped with this.
+Turns out, instead of dealing with doing them by hand, it's fairly effective to do it programmatically.

 And to show what the models do when there is no skin in the image, there's the cheeseburger.
-In the past, the models would classify random parts of the bun as "skin," but dataset volume and augmentations seem to have reduced that effect.
+In the past, the models would classify random parts of the bun as "skin," but dataset volume and augmentations seem to have reduced that effect and introduced new model-specific idiosyncrasies.

 ## Dataset Information

-The dataset used in this project consists of 1,134 images with a combined total of approximately 5.86 × 10⁹ labeled pixels.
+The dataset used in this project consists of 1,165 images (1,134 training) with a combined total of approximately 6.26 × 10⁹ labeled pixels.
 Images were sourced from a variety of online
 (e.g., Google Image search results, Instagram) and private (e.g., my photography work) collections to maximize diversity of scene,